suhlig/bitbar-concourse/README.markdown

 * Since the bitbar protocol is text-based, the bitbar-concourse gem can be tested in the terminal.
 Just execute the script in `~/.bitbar/` in a terminal window.

+# Tests

+Running the integration tests requires a real Concourse server.
+By default, ci.concourse-ci.org is used.
+If you want to test your own, supply the environment variables listed in `.envrc.sample`.

 # Misc

 The propeller logo is in the [public domain](https://thenounproject.com/search/?q=propeller&i=13111).